Jojovador/Bot/Permissions.md

-# Under Development
-The information provided below is outdated as of 23th of March, 2017, It is being re-made.

 ## Introduction
 As of LewdBot `5.2_192` a new permission system was introduced, it's purpose is to allow server owners to permit or deny users from using certain features on a per-role basis.

 **Important**: LewdBot has a built-in override system for the permissions, Guild Owners and LewdBot-Admins will be exempt from these permission checks.

-**Names used on this page and their special meanings**:<br>
-* Allow  -> Allowing a permission, by setting it's status to true.
-* Deny   -> Denying a permission, by setting it's status to false.
-* Revoke -> Removing a permission by deleting it from the list of permissions.

 ## Commands and Usage
 The new permissions system can be configured by using a set of subcommands.
 Below are a series of examples on how to use those subcommands.<br>